 The best thing about both these tools is that you can work on a social account with multiple people without having to disclose any passwords, and they’re both robust tools (in terms of security).
 However, when it comes to user permissions for each team member, Hootsuite is more granular in its approach, with the intention of letting you scale up the usage of the platform without compromising on security.

-Both Buffer and Hootsuite have a number of plugins and extensions that you can install and use on your personal browsers and favourite apps.
-You can easily share content through these extensions, even if you’re in another social platform.
+Both Buffer and Hootsuite have a number of plugins and extensions that you can install and use on your personal browsers and favorite apps.
+You can easily share content through these extensions, even if you’re on another social platform.
 For instance, if you have the Buffer extension installed on your browser, you can send tweets to Buffer or schedule retweets whenever you log into Twitter or Tweetdeck (you also have similar features for Facebook too).
 You can find the long list of Buffer extensions here.
-Hootsuite, on the other hand, has a big focus on its main plugin called Hootlet, which lets you share content from anywhere on the web.
+On the other hand, Hootsuite has a big focus on its main plugin, Hootlet, which lets you share content from anywhere on the web.

 We mentioned earlier that, between Buffer and Hootsuite, Buffer has the most options for social automation.
 While that is true, Hootsuite has a much bigger list of tools and applications it integrates with, and while that doesn’t necessarily help you automate, it’ll still save you time having several tools under one roof.
 You can find these applications in the Hootsuite App Directory, which currently hosts 140 extensions and apps that you can use within Hootsuite.
 These applications are extremely useful as they help you manage multiple tools from within the Hootsuite interface.
 For example, you can manage your social accounts while checking your web analytics in real-time thanks to the Chartbeat integration.
 You can also bring your Brandwatch reporting and workflows to a Hootsuite tab of choice thanks to the Brandwatch integration.
 While there is no limitation to how many Hootsuite apps you can use, bear in mind that not all of these apps are free (26% of them are paid apps), while certain apps can only be used by Pro and/or Enterprise users.
 You can always find more information on the info page of each app to find out if you’re eligible to use it.